GSA/digitalgov.gov/content/communities/web-analytics-and-optimization.md

     type: government
     subscribe_email: "analyze-optimize-request@listserv.gsa.gov"
     subscribe_email_subject: "Join the Web Analytics Community"
-    terms: "Federal government employees and contractors with an official .gov/.mil email are eligible to join."
+    terms: "Federal government employees and contractors with an official .gov or .mil email are eligible to join."
     members: 719
     terms: Government employees and contractors only.
     blurb: "Web Analytic community members"